Samuel Ireland

-Samuel Ireland (21 May 1744 – July 1800), English author and engraver, is best remembered today as the chief victim of the Ireland Shakespeare forgeries created by his son, William Henry Ireland.
+Samuel Ireland (21 May 1744 – July 1800) was an English author and engraver best known as the chief victim of the Ireland Shakespeare forgeries created by his son, William Henry Ireland.

 Early life

 He began life as a weaver in Spitalfields, London, but soon took to dealing in prints and drawings and devoted his spare time to teaching himself drawing, etching, and engraving.
 He made sufficient progress to obtain a medal from the Society of Arts in 1760.
 In 1784 he appears as an exhibitor for the first and apparently only time at the Royal Academy, sending a view of Oxford.
 Between 1780 and 1785 he etched many plates after John Hamilton Mortimer and Hogarth.
 Etched portraits by him of General Oglethorpe (1785) and Thomas Inglefield, an armless artist (1787), are in the print room of the British Museum, together with etchings after Ruisdael (1786) and Teniers (1787) and other masters, and some architectural drawings in water-colour.

 Meanwhile, Ireland's taste for collecting books, pictures, and curiosities gradually became an all-absorbing passion.
 In 1794 he proved the value of part of his collection by issuing "Graphic Illustrations of Hogarth, from Pictures, Drawings, and Scarce Prints in the Author's Possession."
 Some of the plates were etched by himself.
 A second volume appeared in 1799.
 The work is of high interest, although it is possible that Ireland has assigned to Hogarth some drawings by other artists.